-JWST will be launched in Spring 2021 on an Ariane 5 ECA rocket.
-After travelling on a transfer trajectory, the observatory will operate approximately 1.5 million kilometres from the Earth, in an orbit around the second Lagrange point of the Sun-Earth system, L2.
+JWST will launch on an Ariane 5 rocket from Europe's Spaceport in French Guiana in 2021.
+It will travel for a month to reach its final operating location, approximately 1.5 million kilometres from the Earth (about four times the Earth-Moon distance), in an orbit around the second Lagrange point of the Sun-Earth system, L2.

-With the aid of a tennis-court-sized deployable sunshield the 6.5-m JWST telescope will be kept in perpetual shadow.
-This allows the telescope and the instruments to cool to the extremely low temperature of -233 °C required to keep the instrument's own infrared emission from overwhelming the signals from the astronomical targets.
+With the aid of a tennis-court-sized deployable sunshield JWST will be kept in perpetual shadow.
+This allows the telescope and the instruments to operate at the extremely low temperature of -233°C, which prevents the instrument's own infrared emission from overwhelming the signals from the astronomical targets.